Joe Moorhead: Mississippi State

 On November 28, 2017, Moorhead was hired as the head coach at Mississippi State University, replacing Dan Mullen who had been with Mississippi State for nine seasons before being hired by the University of Florida.

 Moorhead led the Bulldogs to an 8–4 record in 2018, tied for the most wins for a first-year coach in school history.
 However, his second season got off to a rough start when it emerged that 10 players allowed a tutor to take tests and complete coursework for them.
 The players were all suspended for eight games, severely limiting the Bulldogs' depth.
 Fans were also angered by a pedestrian offense and upsets by Kansas State and Tennessee.
-There was also concern that he didn't really fit in with Mississippi State's culture, even though he'd taken the podium ringing a cowbell when he was formally introduced as head coach.
+There was also concern that he did not really fit in with Mississippi State's culture, even though he'd taken the podium ringing a cowbell when he was formally introduced as head coach.

-According to ESPN, Mississippi State officials intended to fire Moorhead if he didn't defeat Ole Miss in the 2019 Egg Bowl.
+According to ESPN, Mississippi State officials intended to fire Moorhead if he did not defeat Ole Miss in the 2019 Egg Bowl.
 However, the Bulldogs won that game 21–20 to become bowl-eligible, making Moorhead only the third Bulldog coach to win his first two Egg Bowls.
 At an emotional press conference the following day, Moorhead tried to knock down the rumors about his job security, saying, "This is my school, this is my team, this is my program," and that anyone who thought otherwise could "pound sand and kick rocks."
 He added, "You'll have to drag my Yankee ass out of here."

 However, on January 3, 2020, Moorhead was fired after finishing 6–7 following a 38–28 loss to Louisville in the Music City Bowl.
 Besides the Bulldogs' lackluster performance in that game, athletic director John Cohen and other school officials were angered when they learned quarterback Garrett Shrader had suffered an eye injury during a fight in practice.
 Shrader had missed the game with what Moorhead initially described as an "upper body injury."